-As an employer you may find the process of screening and selecting candidates challenging.
-Visit Service Canada’s Planning to Hire page for a step-by-step guide on how to screen, interview, perform candidate assessments, and more.
+If you find the process of selecting candidates challenging, see Service Canada’s Hiring Employees for a step-by-step guide on how to screen, interview and assess applicants.

-Also be sure to read the Canadian Human Rights Commission's Guide to Screening and Selection in Employment.
-It contains information about equity and other delicate considerations you must take into account when assessing candidates.
+Read the Canadian Human Rights Commission's Guide to Screening and Selection in Employment for information on equity and other considerations when assessing candidates.

-At some point during the hiring process you will likely contact the candidate's references to learn about their past employment performance.
-For tips on what to ask and how to get the most out of a reference check see: Conducting Effective Reference Checks.
+For tips on what to ask and how to get the most out of a reference check, see Conducting Effective Reference Checks.

-New employees may also have to get a criminal record check, depending on the nature of the work they will perform for your organization.
-This is mandatory for employees who work with children and may be required for those who work the elderly, disabled or other vulnerable people.
-For more information see Criminal Record Checks.
+New employees may also need a criminal record check.
+This is mandatory for employees who work with children and may be required for those who work with the elderly, the disabled or other vulnerable people.
+For more information, see Criminal Record Checks.

-which lists a range of programs and services to match employers with workers.
-These programs include wage subsidies, hiring incentives and/or training allowances.
+See WorkBC's B.C.
+Labour Market Programs Inventory for programs and services to match employers with workers.
+These include wage subsidies, hiring incentives and training allowances.